 Members of National Honor Society shall be selected on the basis of their leadership, character, scholarship, and service.
 Candidates eligible for selection must be members of the sophomore, junior, or senior class who have attended Nordheim High School for at least one semester.
-They must have a minimum grade average of 88, with no semester grade average lower than an 85 in any academic subject.
+They must have a minimum grade point average of 88, with no semester grade average lower than an 85 in any core academic subject during the current or previous school year at the time of application for membership..
 The entire staff shall have the opportunity to vote on the selection of members.
 Selection will be based on grades throughout high school.
 Transfer students who were in NHS at their previous school will be automatically placed into the Nordheim NHS program.